openmod/openmod-docs/content/user-guide/plugins/plugin-management.md

 # Installing and Managing Plugins
-OpenMod provides commands to download, install, update and remove plugins at runtime.
+OpenMod provides commands to download, install, update, and remove plugins at runtime.

 !!!
 Note
     You must restart the server or reload OpenMod with `openmod reload` after doing any changes to installed plugins.